 Muhlenberg Brigade Huts | 11 AM, 1 PM, & 3 PM

 Park Rangers and volunteers in continental uniform will present a 20-minute program about the Valley Forge encampment featuring the training developed and taught by Von Steuben.
-The artillery crew will then demonstrate the steps of firing an 18th century cannon and....make ready, take aim, fire!
+Living historians will form a line and....make ready, take aim, fire!

 Readings of the Declaration of Independence